On The Move!

 “On The Move!” is a drug education and prevention initiative.
 This five-component program is provided FREE to schools – through a partnership with the Kentucky Army National Guard – targeting students in 7th and 10th grades.

-Using pre-test and post-test evaluations, “On The Move!” provides schools with real-time data collection on program instruction that is aligned with the Kentucky Core Content areas of Practical Living and Health.
+Using pre-test and post-test evaluations – compiled by Southeastern Program Evaluation, inc., which is affiliated with the University of Kentucky’s Prevention Research Center – “On The Move!” provides schools with real-time data collection on program instruction that is aligned with the Kentucky Core Content areas of Practical Living and Health.

 “This particular program may be one of the best I have ever seen as far as getting students involved, thinking, and providing important educational information in a format and manner that the students responded to positively.
 The program combines both the educational component while also gathering data from the student population that can be put to immediate use within the school and community.”